orfeotoolbox/GRM/README.md

 On Linux:

-Step 1: copy the source code into your favorite path.
+Step 1: copy the source code into your favorite directory.
 In the following we assume that your path is PATH/grm/

 Step 2: Go to PATH/grm/